Large Language Models Are Still Misled by Simple Bias Ensembles: Conclusions

 \section{Conclusions}

-In this paper, we focus on exploring and improving the validity of LLMs and debiasing methods in multi-bias scenarios.
-Concretely, we propose 5-bias, the first multi-bias benchmark where each piece of data contains 5 types of biases, for probing into the performance boundary of LLMs and debiasing methods in multi-bias scenarios.
-Then, an evaluation of current LLMs and debiasing methods on 5-bias is conducted.
-Evaluation results show that current LLMs and debiasing methods exhibit unsatisfied on this benchmark, highlighting the challenge of eliminating multiple types of biases simultaneously.
-To overcome this challenge, we present a causal effect estimation-guided multi-bias elimination method, which estimates and eliminates the causal effect of multiple types of biases simultaneously during the inference process of LLMs.
-Experimental results show that our approach can effectively debias LLMs to enhance their generalizability in multi-bias scenarios.
+In this paper, we focus on examining the validity of LLMs and debiasing methods in multi-bias ensemble scenarios.
+Concretely, we propose MB-Ben, the first multi-bias benchmark where each piece of data contains 5 types of biases, for probing into the performance boundary of LLMs and debiasing methods in multi-bias ensemble scenarios.
+Then, an evaluation of current LLMs and debiasing methods on MB-Ben is conducted.
+Evaluation results show that current LLMs and debiasing methods exhibit unsatisfied on this benchmark.
+Additionally, our analysis shows that relying on scaling up parameters or using slow thinking to improve the generalizability on multi-bias ensemble scenarios is not applicable considering the consumption of massive resources.
+These results highlight the challenge of multi-bias ensemble scenarios.